-That’s a question we’ve been asked many times here at Marriage Missions because of the “ripping and tearing” that many have experienced after their other “half” is no longer physically with them on earth.
+That’s a question we’ve been asked many times here at Marriage Missions.
+It’s a type of “ripping and tearing” that many have experienced after their other “half” is no longer physically with them on earth.

 So to help you in whatever way we can —knowing that this will be a very painful journey that no one, except those who have traveled this road as well, can truly understand, below is what we have found.
 Below you will read a portion of a letter written to a widow that reached out to us for help.
 We pray God will use it to minister to your heart as well, and below it, we will include links to additional articles posted on the internet as well:

 I did some research and came up with a few things that I pray will minister to you.
-The first is a web site that you might want to visit if you have access to the Internet (which I hope you do).
-Here is a description of the web site:
+First, here is a listing of several web sites that you might want to visit.

 After I lost my dad I did a lot of reading on the subject of grieving.
 Those of us who have lost a loved one, need to do whatever it takes to get through every moment, celebrating the happy moments we had with our loved one and crying when we can (because tears are cleansing and healing).
 It’s also important to look for ways to get through the tough times with our heads held as high as we can.
 God will give you strength as you keep looking to Him and praying that He will be your husband (as He promised to those who are widows).

-I did some searching for you and the following are various quotes that were given to me that were written by Martha Whitmore Hickman, from her book, Healing After Loss: Daily Meditations For Working Through Grief, that might help you in some way.
-She wrote:
+I did some searching for you and the following are various quotes that were given to me.
+They were written by Martha Whitmore Hickman, from her book, Healing After Loss: Daily Meditations For Working Through Grief, that might help you in some way.

 • “In case we’re feeling driven to somehow ‘get done with’ our grieving (if I do it faster, maybe I’ll feel better sooner), let us be reminded that, as in many of life’s profoundest experiences —making love, eating, and drinking —faster is not necessarily better.
 Perhaps the thing about grieving is that the process will not be cheated.
 It will take as much time as it needs.
 Our task is to be attentive when the messages of mind and memory come.
 If we let them go by unattended the first time, they’ll probably cost more in the long run.”